Chicago Catastrophic Injury Lawyer

 At Willens Law Offices we determine your fair settlement based on several factors; past and future medical bills, rehabilitation, lost earnings, loss of earning capacity, disfigurement, pain and suffering, disability, loss of a normal life and changes in your relationships with your loved ones.
 We determine this at the appropriate time, on our client’s time table, not in insurance company’s.

 Call us as soon as possible after your auto accident.
 We want to help.
 We have the knowledge and experience you need on your side.
-We are your Chicago car accident lawyers.
+We are your Chicago catastrophic injury attorneys.
 Call (312) 957-4166 or fill out our online contact form to talk with an experienced Chicago Auto Accident Attorney.